-Mandatory Residence Life meetings will be held throughout the semester.
-They are held to notify residents of important information.
-They are usually held at the beginning, middle, and end of each semester.
-Each resident must attend.
+Mandatory Residence Life meetings are conducted at the start, middle, and end of semester.
+Residents will be notified by Residence Life via NC mail, signs, and student mailbox.
+Attendance is required and roll will be taken.
 A $25 fine will be assessed for failure to attend.
-Residents who miss the meeting are still responsible for the information discussed.
-All residents will be notified through posters, emails, and flyers.
+At each designated meeting, Residence Hall Procedures and College Policies are explained.
+Residents who are absent from the meeting are still responsible for the information discussed.
+Residents who are unable to attend the meeting, must notify the Assistant Director of Residence Life at lease 24 hours in advance.
 Any resident who is late to a Mandatory Hall Meeting will not be allowed to enter and will not receive credit for attending the hall meeting.

 Failure to respond to an official College summons will result in additional disciplinary action by the Residence Life Office, Student Services, or Business Office.

-Pets of any kind are not allowed at any time in or around the Residence Halls, including porch areas, smoking areas, and Gibson Hall.
+Pets of any kind are not allowed at any time in or around the Residence Halls, including porch areas, and Gibson Hall.
 This is for cleanliness as well as to safeguard the health of those who have allergies.
 Students who require a service animal will be accommodated.
+(See the Student Handbook for an overview of Disability Services and procedures for applying for assistance animals in Housing.)
 Any resident(s) found in violation of this policy will be subject to an administrative fine and removal of the pet.